tiffgerst/cosmwasm-book/src/cross-contract/working-with-time.md

 Instead of storing `&Empty {}` as an admin value, we store the join time, which we read from `&env.block.time`.
-Also, note that I removed the underscore from the name of the `env` block - it was there only to ensure the Rust compiler the variable is purposely unused and not some kind of a bug.
+Also, note that I removed the underscore from the name of the `env` block - it was there to tell the Rust compiler the variable is purposely unused and not some kind of a bug.

 Finally, remember to remove any obsolete `Empty` imports